nefarius/FireShock/README.md

 ## How to install
 Just download the [latest setup](../../releases/latest) and run it.
 It doesn't matter if you've got your controllers connected during the setup or connect them afterwards.

+### Supported systems
+Currently due to heavy development and testing, only Windows 10 x86/x64 is supported.
+More to come.

 ## Sources
  * http://eleccelerator.com/wiki/index.php?title=DualShock_3
  * https://github.com/felis/USB_Host_Shield_2.0/wiki/PS3-Information